will-sloan/sysc3010-techmemo/README.md

   return (<Text>{firstResult}</Text>);
 }
 ```
-Above declares a new component which will use `useQuery` to make a request using the `GET_DOGS` query we have declared.
+Above declares a new component which will use `useQuery` to make a request with the `GET_DOGS` query we have declared.
 All is left is to update our App declaration.
 Replace `<Text>Hello World</Text>`  with `<MyApp/>`

+Remember to save the file.

 Now in your Metro bundler terminal press `r`: